OoriData/Toolio/README.md

 This will download the model (a little over 4GB) to your local HuggingFace disk cache, and running it will take up about that much of your unified RAM.

 For more on the MLX framework for ML workloads (including LLMs) on Apple Silicon, see the [MLX Notes](https://github.com/uogbuji/mlx-notes) article series.
-The "Day One" article provides all the context you need for using local LLMs through this project.
+The "Day One" article provides all the context you need for using local LLMs with Toolio.

 # cURLing the Toolio server